 This document is organised as follows.
-Sections 1-3 form the introduction to SALT and describe the proposal process.
-Sections 4-10 cover the details on the telescope and instrument characteristics.
+Sections 1 - 3 form the introduction to SALT and describe the proposal process.
+Sections 4 - 10 cover the details on the telescope and instrument characteristics.
 The appendix gives a glossary, a list of the SALT partners, and technical details on the instruments.

 For recurrent users, the most interesting sections will be the status of the current semester, including a list of changes from the last call, presented in Sec 1.3.
 In addition, each instrument section gives the specific current status for that instrument at the beginning of the relevant section (6.1 to 9.1).
 At the end of each instrument section the current Calibration Plan is given.
 Important dates and deadlines can be found in Sec.
 1.5.
-The PIPT has been updated since last semester.
-The latest version is v5.5, which should be used where possible (see Sec.
+The PIPT has not been updated since last semester, PIs are welcome to continue to use our latest version (v5.5) (see Sec.
 1.6).
 It is also advisable to re-familiarise yourself with the details on the proposal submission (Sec.
 3) and to take note of the important information given in bold font.